evitanegara/House-Price-Prediction-Using-Spark-ML/README.md

 - No Overfitting Observed
 The minimal gap between training and testing performance suggests strong generalization, a key strength for deploying this model in real-world scenarios.

+## Contact
+For any questions or inquiries, please contact evitanegara@gmail.com